oliver-wilson-dev/settings/README.md

 ## Prerequisites
 * Don't leave your mac as you will be required to enter your password a few times and will be asked to enter/configure git credentials.

-## manual steps before installation
+## Manual steps before installation
 * Download [this gist](https://gist.github.com/oliver-wilson-dev/473ff116e6cc56a81e596c3392e65cf8).

 * Open the terminal and go to the directory where you saved [the gist](https://gist.github.com/oliver-wilson-dev/473ff116e6cc56a81e596c3392e65cf8) and run `sh setup.sh`.
   * You might need to extract the file if you've downloaded it as a zip.

-## manual steps after installation
+## Manual steps after installation
 Disclaimer: you should have some settings files downloaded into the `~/mac-setup-files` directory.

 ### iTerm2